mfranczy/timescale/README.md

 It will create two containers, a **timescaledb container** with sample data provided from *artifacts/cpu_usage.csv* file and **timescale-cli container** which mounts *artifacts* directory into *timescale-cli:/data*.

-> NOTE: *project-path/artifacts* contains all files provided for this assignment
+> *project-path/artifacts* contains all provided files for this assignment

-To run **timescale-cli** you can execute `make run` with provided ENV vars:
+To run **timescale-cli** inside container you can execute `make run` with provided ENVs:

 * CSV_FILE - path to CSV file
 * WORKERS_NUM - number of running workers between <1-100> (default 1)